worktipsdev/loki-network/contrib/node-monitor/README.md

 # Scoring

-Lokinet gets a point for everything it does correctly.
+Worktipsnet gets a point for everything it does correctly.

 Currently:
 - succesful ping to snode (1 per second after a snode is discovered)